nmfs-fish-tools/Resources/CONTRIBUTING.md

 Please email the toolbox maintainers [fisheries.toolbox@noaa.gov](mailto:fisheries.toolbox@noaa.gov) or the owners of the specific repository if you have a question.

 ## How Can I Contribute?

+Not all contributions are code!
+Writing documentation, teaching, and other activities are also key parts of contributing to software.
+For more information about open source contributions, see [the Open Source Guide's How to Contribute page](https://opensource.guide/how-to-contribute/).

 ### Reporting Bugs